Clutter is something we all deal with, no matter how careful or organized we are. Stuff happens, to co-opt a less polite saying.

-The reason we've put our decluttering series together is because as part of our mission, we want to help our customers lead happily organized lives.
-Check these out if you haven't already:
+The reason we’ve put our decluttering series together is that as part of our mission, we want to help our customers lead happily organized lives.
+Check these out if you haven’t already:

 - Purge, Purge, Purge